OptimalBPM/of/README.md

 * Logging, auditing
 * Locking
 * Installers
-* User interface
+* Administrative User interface
 * Dependency-aware plug-in framework
-* Support for centralized schema and input form management via [JSON Schema](http://json-schema.org/) and [Angular Schema Form](https://github.com/json-schema-form/angular-schema-form)

-More features, commercial and non-commercial, ranging from  to actual commercial extensive systems like Optimal BPM and will be available through a plug-in ecosystem.
+More features, commercial and non-commercial, ranging from  to actual extensive commercial systems like Optimal BPM and will be available through a plug-in ecosystem.

 # Support